zbennis/spring-boot-angular-todo-app-with-kanban-dashboard/README.md

 Used package manager is yarn:
 To serve the frontend angular app navigate to the frontend directory and run the following commands:
-1- yarn install
+1. yarn install
-2- yarn start
+2. yarn start
-Open thi url(http://localhost:4200) in your favorite browser.
+3.Open this url (http://localhost:4200) in your favorite browser.

 # Backend